graphicxtras.com for plugins and presets

 All the brushes and shapes etc work fine as before though it should be noted that if you have an iPad (I haven't) then you can now obtain a useful tool to generate these based on images seen by your phone - really useful (though the images still actually need to be something that you own the copyright of or perhaps a tree or outdoor scene where there is no copyright.
 I would love to see this extended to Android as well as just tools for the mac and PC, why are they intristically mobile apps as I could just pass the photos to my PC and MAC and then use those features to tweak and develop new resources which can then be passed onto Photoshop and Illustrator.
 Nice to see they exist but I hope they also move to other OS

-PS and AI are the main updates this time around (most of the time) and the key thing Adobe is selling are the libraries which means you can share resources between apps so a brush can be used in one and dragged over to another without the usual pasteboard / clipboard.
+PS and AI are the main updates this time with creative cloud update 2014.2 and the key thing Adobe is selling are the libraries which means you can share resources between apps so a brush can be used in one and dragged over to another without the usual pasteboard / clipboard.
 This is a very handy feature and is finally the library I have been waiting for for ages and ages.
 I still think there is some work to do with the libraries and I am certain things will be tweaked for another release.
 It is a fine update though and seems to work reasonably smooth though it does need (for the loading of the resources at least) an internet connection.
 It does mean you can work on one machine and the resources can then be accessed quickly on another instead of a fiddly copying via a USB stick.
 It also means you can create sets of resources which you can re-access at any time, perhaps related to a particular color or perhaps to a particular theme or perhaps you are just rapidly working up an idea and you wish to keep a store of all the changes as you work (you can just drag any images etc to the library and keep repeating this for all the variations of work and as they stored in the cloud, you can be sure that the first or 50th variant is still there for possible re-working); you can also use it store a particular project; all the elements for a book cover or a record sleeve and so on.

 Other additions of interest are the changes to the Photoshop patterns: picture frame and tree are now (along with flame) in the render menu.
 Some new trees have been added and the filter is far more responsive, the picture frame seems to be fairly slow still (especially the latter ones).
 The picture frame comes with a vast range of options / leaves / branches etc and I doubt if I have explored even 1% of the possible combinations.
 One good thing about this update is that the renders are now in the main filter menu (render) and are now far more visible than in the previous edit menu pattern fill (had quite a few people e-mail me saying that they couldn't even find the patterns).
 The flame tool is truly awesome and I can see myself using that in many different projects and it comes with a vast range of features.
 Really hard to describe all the features of the flames as there are many different settings and styles such as turbulence, candle flame (love that one), opacity, width, length etc of flames.
 The flame tool requires a path, it cannot work without one.
 It also, I have found, works best on a layer as the layer can be moved, deleted, effects applied etc and this can take a flame and turn it into an awesome glow or plaster effect or just add some depth with a shadow / blur.
 I just hope we see a lot more 'flame' like additions to PS (sparkles, ice ??)
 Actually it feels a bit like a paint tool (I wonder if the flame sources can be tweaked to use something other than flames ? must investigate that - now that would be a useful additional if the tool allowed for any kind of image or image with transparency to be used as a source.